-We use subscripts do denote two-step sampling, for example $\qps'$ denotes the fact that we first sample a state, then the successor state and obtain the feature of that successor state.
-When we write an expectation w.r.t.\ such a variable, for example $\ex{\qrs^2}$, the distribution we mean for $\qr$ is $ \sum_{s=1}^S p(\qr|s) \qxl_{s}$.
-We note that the MRP is fixed, i.e.\ we only consider the on-policy setting.
-We use bold letters to denote random variables, for instance $\qs$ denotes state and $\qp$ denotes feature.
-Once we have obtained samples from our process, we store them in matrices $\qPS$ and $\qrS$, whose $i$-th rows correspond to, respectively, the state feature vector and reward obtained at time $i$.
-Observe the difference between $\qPd$ and $\qPS$ -- in the first one, each state is represented once, in the second one the number of rows corresponds to the trajectory taken in the MRP and repetitions are possible.
+We use subscripts do denote two-step sampling, for example $\phi_s'$ denotes the fact that we first sample a state, then the successor state and obtain the feature of that successor state.
+When we write an expectation w.r.t.\ such a variable, for example $\ex{r_s^2}$, the distribution we mean for $r$ is $ \sum_{s=1}^S p(r|s) \xi_{s}$.
+Part of our present derivations depends on treating some qualities as random variables; we use small letters to denote them, for instance $s$ denotes state and $\phi$ denotes feature.
+Once we have obtained samples from our process, we store them in matrices $\hat{\Phi}$ and $\hat{r}$, whose $i$-th rows correspond to, respectively, the state feature vector and reward obtained at time $i$.
+Observe the difference between $\Phi$ and $\hat{\Phi}$ -- in the first one, each state is represented once, in the second one the number of rows corresponds to the trajectory taken in the MRP and repetitions are possible.
 The value function is discounted with the factor $0 < \gamma < 1$.
-Moreover, we introduce the square matrix $\qD$ which has ones on the main diagonal and $-\gamma$ on the diagonal above it.
-It is the sample based equivalent to the operator $I-\gamma\qT$.
+Moreover, we introduce the square matrix $D$ which has ones on the main diagonal and $-\gamma$ on the diagonal above it.
+It is the sample based equivalent to the operator $I-\gamma P$.